Ashwini-2001/Endangered-Species-Welfare-Project/README.md

-Step 6 - copy the extracted endangered species welfare complete folder, Step 7 - check where xampp folder as been located if it is local disk c or in any other Disk, Step 8 - Go to Xampp folder inside xampp folder there is a folder named "htdocs" paste endangered species welfare folder, Step 9 - On Mysql and Apache Module,
+Step 6 - copy the extracted endangered species welfare complete folder, Step 7 - check where xampp folder as been located if it is local disk c or in any other Disk, Step 8 - Go to Xampp folder inside xampp folder there is a folder named "htdocs" paste endangered species welfare folder, Step 9 - Turn On Mysql and Apache Module,
 Step 10 - search http://localhost/endangered%20species%20welfare/ project will Run..